react-static/react-static/examples/glamorous/README.md

-# React-Static - Glamorous Example
+# React Static - Glamorous Example

 This example includes:
 - Glamorous
 - Image imports
 - File imports
-- Automatic Routing
+- Automatic routing

 To get started, run `react-static create` and use the `glamorous` template.